-Once you have identified risks, you can rank them in order to evaluate them, This can be done by considering the consequence and likelihood of each risk.
+You should rank the risks by considering the consequence and the likelihood of each.
 For many businesses, assessing consequence and likelihood as high, medium or low will suffice.

 Tools to evaluate business risk

-There are some tools you can use to help evaluate risks.
-You can plot on a risk map the significance and likelihood of the risk occurring.
+You can use several business tools to help evaluate risks.
+For example, you can create a risk map by plotting on it the significance and likelihood of the risk occurring.
 Each risk is rated on a scale of one to ten.
-If a risk is rated ten this means a major concern to the company.
+If a risk is rated ten, this means a major concern to the company.
 One is the least important.

 The map allows you to visualise risks in relation to each other and gauge their extent.
 This lets you plan what type of controls you should put in place to reduce the risks.

 Prioritising risks allows you to direct time and money toward the most important risks - those with the greatest potential to disrupt your business.
 By identifying which risks to focus on, you can put systems and controls in place to deal with any fallout.
 For example, define a decision process and escalation procedures that your company would follow if an event occurred.